porjo/youtubeuploader/README.md

 # Youtube Uploader

 Scripted uploads to youtube.

-Files can be uploaded from local disk or from the web.
+- upload video files from local disk or from the web.
+- ratelimit upload bandwidth

 ## Youtube API